Multi-Centered Black Hole Index from a Superconformal Quiver Index: superconformal index

 The BPS bound\footnote{which in this special case ($\alpha=0$) is also a sufficient condition for the unitarity of all states contained in the multiplet.}

 is saturated by chiral or anti-chiral primaries annihilated by a subset of the $G^{\alpha\alpha'}_{-1/2}$:

-which give rise to unitary, lowest weight, infinite dimensional irreducible representations, or simply called the short multiplets, of $D(2,1;0)$ algebra.
+which give rise to unitary, lowest weight, infinite dimensional irreducible representations of $D(2,1;0)$ algebra.

-To set the stage for the localization analysis, let us provide the key identifications between the spinor-index generators \( G^{\alpha\alpha'}_{\pm 1/2} \) and the real fermionic charges \( Q^\mu \), \( S^\mu \) introduced earlier to describe the superconformal symmetries of the gauged sigma model.
+To connect the algebraic index with the sigma-model localization problem, we use the dictionary between the spinor-index generators \(G^{\alpha\alpha'}_{\pm1/2}\) and the real sigma-model charges \(Q^\mu,S^\mu\).
+The full dictionary is given in Appendix~\ref{app:D21a-dictionary}.
+The complex supercharge used in the index is